jreisinger/docs/data/notes/linux/new-linux-server.md

  1. Upgrade all packages.
 Ex. `pacman -Syu`.

- 1. Disable root logging in with password.
-I.e. [allow only login with ssh key](http://serverfault.com/a/132583) (scripts using ssh keys can still login).
-Ex. set `PermitRootLogin without-password` in `/etc/ssh/sshd_config` and restart `sshd`.
+ 1. Disable root logging in with password, allow only login with ssh key (so scripts using ssh keys can still login).
+Set `PermitRootLogin prohibit-password` (or `PermitRootLogin without-password`) in `/etc/ssh/sshd_config` and restart `sshd`. `PermitRootLogin prohibit-password` is default in newest versions of OpenSSH.

  1. Make sure [no unnecessary services](https://metacpan.org/pod/App::Monport) are running, ex.: